 To find out which parish you live in, please visit A Church Near You, which includes a postcode finder (the link will open in a new window).

 We normally conduct weddings on a Saturday, when the wedding times are 10:30am, 1pm and 3:30pm.
 We understand the difficulties in booking receptions, etc so try to be flexible on dates.
 You are asked to choose up to three hymns to be sung during the service.
 We will also talk to you about music as part of our wedding preparation sessions and will provide you with a list of frequently requested hymns.
 Except during Lent and Advent there will be some flowers in church, but you are welcome to provide additional flowers.
 Further details will be given at the wedding.

 What is the cost?

 The amount you will pay varies a bit depending on exactly what you choose.
-For All Saints in 2015, the minimum is £445 and the maximum is £860 depending on whether you need heating, and want the organ played or bells rung.
-For St Catherine’s in 2015, the minimum is £445 and the maximum is £665 The charges will be explained in more detail at your first appointment.
+For All Saints and St Catherine’s in 2017, the minimum is £456, with extras to pay depending on whether you need heating, and want the organ played or bells rung.
+The charges will be explained in more detail at your first appointment.

 Do you do wedding blessings?

 We are very happy to carry out wedding blessings, where the couple repeat their wedding vows.
 Increasingly, people choose to get married abroad, and a wedding blessing is a good way of allowing friends and family to celebrate the wedding, once the couple have returned from their honeymoon.
 Wedding blessings are also a good way of celebrating significant anniversaries.
 Again, please contact the Parish Office to find out more details.

 How can I find out more information?